BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 When we can’t get enough memory from the system, old compilers returned a null pointer.
 Today, the behavior is different, and if there wasn’t enough memory, the program should call a new_handler function.
-This function is a client specific function, which we can set with the set_new_handler function from the standard library (similar to set_terminate and set_unexcpected).
+This function is a client specific function, which we can set with the set_new_handler function from the standard library (similar to set_terminate and set_unexpected).
 This is a void (void) function that doesn’t throw anything.
 If the handler function also can’t find memory, it’s called again repeatedly, which is troublesome, so the handler function should do one of the following
 Make more memory available - somehow, it’s suggested that we preemptively save a block of memory for the function to use before starting the program